 The kennitala is ten digits long, made up of your date of birth (DDMMYY) and four randomized numbers at the end.

 Many other countries across Europe use the kennitala system, but few utilize it in such an extensive manner, incorporating businesses and public institutions within it.
 For example, the University of Iceland chooses to use the national identification system to distinguish their students, rather than an internal system.

 The kennitala is also essential to banking transactions in Iceland and serves as an alternative to the government census.

 Kennitalas are administered by Registers Iceland, the official civil registry of the country.
 As stated previously, it is possible to live in Iceland for three months without the kennitala, but it will be needed to access certain services.

 An application can be made individually or applied for on the applicant's behalf by the employer.
 Note that obtaining a kennitala is not the same thing as registering a legal domicile, but you can attain both, usually at the same time, at Registers Iceland.

 Non-EEA or EFTA citizens cannot apply for an ID themselves.
 For instance, if you need an ID for health insurance in Iceland, it is the insurance company that applies on your behalf.
 They send a form with a copy of your passport to the national registry.

 Those same citizens who have obtained a national ID before entering Iceland are still not permitted any rights in the country until they have been issued a residence permit and have registered their address as a legal domicile.

 If you’re planning on moving to Iceland, Reykjavík seems the logical choice.
-Two-thirds of the country's’ population lives in the city, making it the island's urban and economic center.
+70% of the country's’ population lives in the city, making it the island's urban and economic center.
 Akureyri is the second biggest town, far to the north of the island, but opportunities for jobs and accommodation lessen the smaller the town gets.